-This post is about how to install Debian GNU Linux from your hard disk, with the help of your Ubuntu GNU Linux operating system and without using CDrom, floppy, or any other removable media.
+This post is about installing Debian Linux from your hard disk, with the help of your Ubuntu GNU Linux operating system, and without using a USB stick, CDrom, floppy, or any other removable media.

-Instructions to perform a hard disk install are available on the official Debian Installer Manual (Debian Installer Manual’s instructions are not Ubuntu specific but it does not matter).
-I would just try to make it a little more simpler.
-Please note that there are many other ways to do this, it will be a good idea to review other methods before trying this one.
+Instructions to perform a hard disk install are available on the official Debian Installer Manual (Debian Installer Manual’s instructions are not Ubuntu specific, but it does not matter).
+I would just try to make it a little simpler.
+Please note that there are many other ways to do this.
+Reviewing different methods before trying this one will be a good idea.

 So for Debian Wheezy on 64bit computers (most modern notebooks and desktop computers are 64bit.
-If your machine has multi core processor then it is 64bit, if you are unsure then try i386), You need to download:
+If your machine has multi-core processor, then it is 64bit), You need to download:

-The first two files will load the debian installer, and the third file is a CD image or installation media which will install rest of the packages during the installation.
-Place these three files in /boot/newinstall directory.
+The first two files will load the Debian installer, and the third file is a CD image or installation media, which will install the rest of the packages during the installation.

 Preparing Boot Loader – Grub2

-or something similar.
-You need to have that line in the menu entry you are going to paste for new install.
-Lets add a new menu entry to grub to boot Debian installer from it.
+You need to have that line in the menu entry you are going to paste for the new install.
+Let’s add a new menu entry to Grub to boot the Debian installer from it.

 menuentry 'New Install' {